 Our painted leaf looks like a real fall leaf that has fallen from a tree.

 We went on to sponge paint an apple next.
-We used a lot of red to create an apple look.
+There is a lot of red to create an apple look.
 We lightly layered the other colours on top.

 We also sponge painted an owl.
-We love owls in our house and no fall decor is complete without an owl!
+No fall decor is complete without an owl, and we love owls in our house!
 We used the brown paint first and layered the other colours on top.